 Greek gift: A thematic sacrifice of a bishop against h7/h2 leading to a king hunt.
-Also called classic bishop sacrifice.
+Also called classic bishop sacrifice or Greco sacrifice.

 Half-open file: A file containing pawns of only one color.
-Also called a semi-open file.
+Also called semi-open file.

 Hanging pawns: Two pawns standing side-by-side with no friendly pawns on neighboring files.
 These pawns control several important squares, but are also vulnerable to attack.

-Hole: A square in enemy territory that cannot be controlled by a pawn.
+Hole: A square in enemy territory that cannot be controlled by one of their pawns.
 This is often a central square in front of a backward pawn.
 Also see outpost.

 Hort system: A method for awarding money prizes where half of the prize money among tied players is split equally, while the other half is awarded based on mathematical tiebreaks.
 Named after Czech-German grandmaster Vlastimil Hort (born 1944).